Lee Da-hae: 2015–2018: Acting setback

 Lee was next cast as a top actress forced to marry an actor she hates in the Korean-Chinese drama Best Couple; it is the first TV series produced by Chinese e-commerce company Alibaba and aired in China in early 2016. and recorded more than 100 million views.

 In April 2016, Lee left FNC Entertainment and signed an exclusive contract with JS Pictures.

 In 2018, Lee is set to return to the small screen in Korea, starring in SBS' drama Good Witch.

 2019–present: New agencies

 In April 2019, Lee signed an exclusive contract with FN Entertainment.

 In April 2021, Lee signed with Ascendio Reserve following the expiration of her contract with the former agency.

-In March 2022, Lee signed with new agency K-Star Global Entertainment.
+In March 2023, Lee signed with new agency K-Star Global Entertainment.

+In April 2024, Lee signed with KX Entertainment as their first actress.

 Personal life

 In December 2013, Lee filed defamation charges against Internet users who spread malicious rumors claiming she had been involved in an upscale celebrity prostitution ring.
 Prosecutors cleared Lee of the allegations, stating that she was not one of the entertainers being investigated.